Estimated reading time: 11 minutes

 The key here is that the defendant who pleads guilty to a felony charge, to be sentenced as a gross misdemeanor, was never convicted of a felony even for one minute, since the original sentence was a non-felony sentence.

-However, since Minnesota courts have not definitively weighed in on this, a person with a pending felony charge should think twice about making such a plea agreement.
-On the other hand, for a person who has already had this happen years ago, this analysis is crucial.
+As a result, a person with a pending felony charge should think twice about making a plea agreement calling for a plea to a felony charge but a gross misdemeanor sentence.
+On the other hand, for a person who has already had this happen years ago, this analysis may be crucial.

 So if you face any of the felony charges on the statute’s list; know that a conviction results in a default lifetime loss of civil rights to firearms.
 And though some might eventually get restoration; most never will.